mizerc/mizerc.github.io/content/posts/vectors/index.md

 ![targets](addition.png)

-# Scalar Multiplication
+# Scalar Multiplication & Division

-The scalar multiplication of a vector is done by multiplying each component of the vector by the scalar.
+The scalar multiplication, also know as Vector Scaling, of a vector is done by multiplying each component of the vector by the scalar.

 ```
 a = [ax, ay]